Address: 2105 S. College Ave., Fort Collins, CO 89525

 History and Culture

-The Mission of Compass Community Collaborative School is to help students discover learning with purpose, to author the best possible story of their lives and of the collective future.
-Compass is an innovative, learner-centered school for students ages 12-18 years that is designed to prepare them for this rapidly changing world.
+The Compass Community Collaborative School mission is to help students discover learning with purpose, to author the best possible story of their lives and of the collective future.
+Compass is an innovative, learner-centered school for students ages 12-18 years designed to prepare them for the rapidly changing world.
 The speed at which the economy, environment, and society are changing is unprecedented in human history, and Compass addresses this changing landscape by embracing competency-based advancement and an intentional focus on habits of success and 21st Century competencies, in addition to the national and state academic standards.
 The high-quality, project-based learning practiced at Compass is steeped in design thinking and community engagement making it relevant and responsive to student interests.

 Academics and Activities